Treatment of Hazardous Substances

 Hazardous Waste Management Policy

 The University is committed to providing a safe and healthful work environment while protecting employees, students, the general public, and the environment from exposure to hazardous waste.
-The purpose of this policy is to ensure that all hazardous waste is properly and safely managed with regards to storage, handling and disposal, in accordance with federal, state and local law.
-Members of the campus community who knowingly violate these laws and statutory requirements are advised that they are not only endangering themselves and the University community, but are subject to personal liability.
-Questions regarding the storage, handling, or disposal of hazardous materials should be directed to the Environmental Health and Safety (EHS) officer.
+All hazardous waste must be properly and safely managed with regards to storage, handling and disposal, in accordance with federal, state and local law.
+An individual who fails to follow this policy is putting themselves and others at risk.

-The disposal of all hazardous waste must be handled in a responsible manner, which includes hazardous waste removal by a licensed hazardous waste hauler.
-The University maintains a contract with a licensed disposal firm for the removal and destructions of hazardous waste from university property.
+The disposal of all hazardous waste must be handled in accordance with the Hazardous Waste Management Plan which includes but is not limited to hazardous waste removal by a licensed hazardous waste hauler.
+The University maintains a contract with a licensed disposal firm for the removal and destruction of hazardous waste from University property.
 Any employee of the University who is involved in the management of hazardous waste must participate in training to ensure familiarity with proper waste handling and emergency procedures.

 Refer to the Hazardous Waste Management Plan for further detail.
 The hazardous waste management plan will be reviewed and revised, as needed, on an annual basis.